|Customer Testimonials||Customer Map||Submit a Question||Assembly Manual||Troubleshooting Hints||Measurements|

 |220-240 Volt Operation||About Akitika||Updatemydynaco||Warranty||Construction Hints||GT-101 Extensions|

-The GT-101 features the parts quality found in high-end equipment,
+The GT-101 (shown with the cover removed) features the parts quality found in high-end equipment,

 yet the kit costs just $299+$26 shipping (48 states)

 The manual is so carefully written that even electronic novices have successfully built the kit.
 It guides you step by step through the assembly process in the manner of the classic assembly manuals from Dynaco and Heathkit.
 Lots of people have built the GT-101, going straight from assembly to great sound.
 We've gotten lots of compliments on the clear and easy-to-follow assembly manual.
-We've also incorporated feedback from our builders, so that the manual, as good as it is, keeps getting better.
+We've also incorporated feedback from our builders so that the manual keeps getting better.
 GT-101 Assembly Manual.
 The assembly manual is a 2.5 Mbyte pdf file, so it might take a little time to download.
 This link may be useful if you have browser/pdf problems.